taw10/crystfel/doc/articles/tutorial.rst

 1. Download some data
 =====================

+Start by creating an empty directory to work in.
+You'll start by downloading a few data files into your working directory.
+The files are large (38 Gb for the file suggested below), so make sure you have enough disk space available.

 There are many serial crystallography datasets available from the `Coherent X-ray Imaging Data Bank <https://cxidb.org/>`_.
 For this tutorial, we'll use `dataset 103 <https://cxidb.org/id-103.html>`_.
 This datasaet is from an